harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact.md

 helpdocs_is_published: true
 ---

-Add a **Build and Push** step to your CI pipeline to build your codebase and then push the artifact to a repo.
+Add a **Build and Push** step to your CI pipeline to build your codebase and then push the artifact, such as a Docker image, to a repo.
 The following repos are supported:

 * [Docker Hub](./build-and-push-to-docker-hub-step-settings.md)
 * [Azure Container Registry (ACR)](./build-and-push-to-acr.md)